mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 update this file in the SAME commit.
 Same discipline as MODEL-REGISTRY.md.

 Last verified against live code and Supabase schema: June 2026.
-Last content revision: June 2026 (added PHI data-classification principle, de-identification standard, planned BAA 3.0 bump note, audio recording-consent stub, email-only/no-SMS delivery decision).
+Last content revision: June 2026 (shipped Assessment Suite: added it to the tool classification, documented the assessment.html public token-route exception, the assessment_consents table, the three assessment_* structural tables, and a new Section 9 covering the token-based patient-facing PHI lifecycle; earlier this revision added PHI data-classification principle, de-identification standard, planned BAA 3.0 bump note, audio recording-consent stub, email-only/no-SMS delivery decision).

 ---